Unidata/science-gateway/openstack/readme.md

 3. Testing Setup

-    At this point, you should be able to run `glance image-list` which should yield something like:
+    At this point, you should be able to run `openstack image list` which should yield something like:

     | ID                                   | Name                               |
     |------------------------------------ |---------------------------------- |